Grace Ruth Muenich (nee Schrum)

 HAMMOND, IN — Grace Ruth Muenich (nee Schrum), granddaughter of Region pioneers, passed away peacefully in her home with family at her side early September 13, 2020.
 She was 108 years old.
 Remaining true to her German farmer roots, Grace always maintained that the secret to longevity was to live a life filled with hard work.

-She is survived by her daughter Carol, grandchildren James (Julie) and Chrissy (Jordan), great grandson James, numerous cousins, nieces, and nephews, and her caregiver and companion of over ten years Margaret.
-She is preceded in death by parents Boye and Minnie, sister Alice, brothers Harold, Earnest, August, and Donald, husband Ralph, and essentially everyone else from her generation.
+She is survived by her daughter, Carol; grandchildren, James (Julie) and Chrissy (Jordan); great-grandson James; numerous cousins, nieces and nephews, and her caregiver and companion of over 10 years, Margaret.
+She is preceded in death by parents, Boye and Minnie; sister, Alice; brothers, Harold, Earnest, August and Donald; husband, Ralph; and essentially everyone else from her generation.

-Grace was a long-time member of Trinity Lutheran Church in Hammond, where she took on various duties including alter guild, flower chairwoman, and general arm twister and volunteer for church events.
-Services will be held Friday September 18, 2020 at Trinity Evangelical Lutheran Church 7227 Hohman Avenue in Hammond.
+Grace was a longtime member of Trinity Lutheran Church in Hammond, where she took on various duties including altar guild, flower chairwoman and general arm twister and volunteer for church events.
+Services will be held Friday, September 18, 2020, at Trinity Evangelical Lutheran Church, 7227 Hohman Ave., in Hammond.

 Visitation will begin at 9:00 AM with services at 10:30 AM.
 Interment at Ridgelawn Cemetery in Gary will follow.
 In lieu of flowers, memorials can be made to Trinity Evangelical Lutheran Church Hammond or Hospice of Calumet.
 For further information regarding service, please contact LaHAYNE FUNERAL HOME at 219/845-3600 or visit our website at lahaynefuneralhome.com.